Tinea is a rash that is caused by a fungus growing on the skin. Tinea can be treated with a medicine on your skin or medicines taken orally.

 There is plenty you can do to help.
 It is important to keep the area dry.
 It can help to wearing clothing made of natural fibres that ‘breathe’.

 Most people will be able to heal their tinea with medications that you put on the skin.
-These could be creams, ointments, powders and gels.
+These could be creams, ointments and gels.
 These contain an antifungal medicine and sometimes a steroid-type medicine.
 You can get most of these over the counter from your pharmacist.

 Some people will also need oral medications.
-They might be needed if the tinea is widespread, if the treatment to the skin hasn’t worked, if it is on the head or if it keeps coming back.
+They might be needed if the tinea is widespread, if the treatment to the skin hasn’t worked, if it is on the head, if it is in the nails or if it keeps coming back.
 You need a prescription from your doctor to get these.

 Important information about tinea medication